jereconjota/todo-sheet/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 If you choose 'ToDo whitout persistence' (_/use-context/..._), your task will be lost when you refresh the page.

 If you choose 'ToDo with google sheets' (_/sheets/..._), your task will be saved on your google spreadsheet.

+If you choose 'ToDo with firebase' (_/firebase/..._), your task will be saved on your firebase realtime database.

 ---